KayteeKlink/the-klinks-website/_portfolio/example.md

 ---
-caption: #what displays in the portfolio grid:
+caption: #what displays in the listen grid:
   title: Products & Apps
   subtitle: Mobile App Development
-  thumbnail: ../assets/img/portfolio/blackabstract1.jpg
+  thumbnail: ../assets/img/listen/blackabstract1.jpg

 #what displays when the item is clicked:
 title: Products & Apps
 subtitle: Mobile App Development
-image: ../assets/img/portfolio/cute_divider.png #main image, can be a link or a file in assets/img/portfolio
+image: ../assets/img/listen/cute_divider.png #main image, can be a link or a file in assets/img/listen
 alt: image alt text

 ---